Discover how the Purchase Eraser makes it easier to book your next trip using rewards.

-The Capital One rewards program is one of the most flexible around, allowing cardholders to redeem miles for travel purchases, cash back or gift cards.
+The Capital One rewards program is one of the most flexible around, allowing cardholders to redeem miles for travel purchases, cash back or Amazon purchases.
 Whether you book through the Capital One Travel Center or an outside travel site, you get the same value for each rewards mile.

-One downside to redeeming Capital One rewards is that you lose value if you redeem your miles for cash back, whether as a statement credit or check.
-Gift cards can sometimes get you a bit more, but the mile value can vary.
+One downside to redeeming Capital One rewards is that you lose value if you redeem your miles for Amazon purchases or cash back or, whether as a statement credit or check.

-You also have the option to transfer your miles to one of 14 travel partners, with a 2:1.5 transfer rate.
+You also have the option to transfer your miles to one of 17 travel partners, with a 2:1.5 transfer rate for most partners.
 This might seem like you are always losing value, but since some airline miles have a higher valuation, you can occasionally get more for your mile.

 Why should you get this card?